 - The movements get limited, especially abduction and internal rotation.

 Diagnosis of Legg–Calvé–Perthes Disease (LCPD)

-The diagnostic workup of LCPD includes the laboratory tests and radiological investigations.
+The diagnostic workup of LCPD includes laboratory tests and radiological investigations.

-CBC, DLC, and ESR are the common tests that are done on every patient of LCPD.
-Though, they can turn out to be completely normal.
-The radiological investigations include the x-rays, MRI, and bone scans.
+CBC, DLC, and ESR are the common tests that are done on every patient of LCPD, although they can turn out to be completely normal.
+The radiological investigations include the X-rays, MRI, and bone scans.
 X-rays include the anteroposterior and lateral view of the leg.
-It is also used for the follow-up of disease.
+It is also used for the follow-up of the disease.
 The LCPD is staged depending on the radiological findings.

 Management of Legg–Calvé–Perthes Disease (LCPD)